 thank you! i realized as i was writing how much more i had to say, but tried to keep it brief. there’s just such a thrill when you find your first amazing perfect piece, and realize that youandonlyyou now possess it – everyone should be able to have that!posted over 6 years ago

-I’m also quite a germaholic so when I go out on a thrifting spree, I choose clothes that I am sure fits me so that I don’t have to fit it in the store when it’s still dirty and itchy.posted almost 6 years ago
+I’m also quite a germaholic so when I go out on a thrifting spree, I choose clothes that I am sure fits me so that I don’t have to fit it in the store when it’s still dirty and itchy.posted about 6 years ago

 Good answer foxhuntvintage!!